Russia scraps law enforcement deal with U.S. in new blow to ties

 The United States withdrew from a bilateral civil society group earlier this month to protest against what it said was Moscow's clampdown on civil rights and public activism.

 Russia's Foreign Minister Sergei Lavrov described the U.S. human rights bill, named after lawyer Sergei Magnitsky who died in detention in 2009, as "odious", but said Moscow wants constructive ties with the United States.

-Trenin said Moscow was unlikely to cut major initiatives.
+Trenin said that while Russia was likely to continue to reduce the United States' presence in the country, Moscow was unlikely to cut major initiatives.
 Russia allows the NATO-led International Security Assistance Force to use a rail route through its territory to transport equipment.